NU-CBITS/project_metrics/README.md

-# project_metrics
+# Pivotal project metrics

-Get CSV formatted iteration cycle time details
+## Get CSV formatted iteration cycle time details

 ```
 curl -X GET -H "X-TrackerToken: $PIVOTAL_TOKEN" "https://www.pivotaltracker.com/services/v5/projects/1020072/iterations/103/analytics/cycle_time_details.csv"
 ```

-How do I get the cycle times for all bugs for a developer on a project in a given time span?
+## How do I get the cycle times for all bugs for a developer on a project in a given time span?

 First: get all accepted bugs for a developer on a project in a given time span.